absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 ## Resolving algorithm

-The main resolving algorithm handle all the previously described features, but has much more power under the hood.
+The main resolving algorithm handles all the previously described features but has much more power under the hood.

  - Abstract resolution
  - Tag resolution